Value Increase and Value Capture: TH 610 Case Study

 • Research area: Planning and Economy

-• Topics: Economics, Funding & finance
+• Topics: Economics, Funding and finance